WGCEO/Portfolio/README.md

 ### What
-- Show currently tying paragraph on keyboard.
+- Shows paragraph that is currently being typed on keyboard.
-- enable to correct typos by tapping text on magnifying view.
+- Corrects typos by tapping text with magnifying view.

 ![](magnifying.png)

 ### Getting Started

-1. In textView delegate textViewChangeSelection, get current paragrapgh's attributed text and set to the magnifying view.
+1. In textView delegate textViewDidChangeSelection, retrieve current paragrapgh attributed text and set to the magnifying view.

 ```swift
 let paragraphRange = (textView.text as NSString).paragraphRange(for: textView.selectedRange)